Arnaud Binard: Education

 At Marmande High School, Binard volunteered to form a theater group responding to the literature teacher's request to try to "conjure [his] great shyness".
 He started in the theater at the age of fourteen and for several years explored different facets of acting: "the pleasure of acting never left me."
 He continued his theatrical journey in Bordeaux, where he also began studying to become a physical education teacher.
-From the classical repertoire to street theater via improvisation, he extended his career by moving to Paris in 1996 to take the Jean Darnel course at the Théâtre de l'Atelier and began his career on stage in the mid-1980s.
+From the classical repertoire to street theater via improvisation, he extended his career by moving to Paris in 1996 to take the Jean Darnel course at the Théâtre de l'Atelier.

 Career

-He has been working for several years for television (Le Dernier Seigneur des Balkans, Alice Nevers, Le Ciel sur la tête, Empreintes criminelles...) and cinema (À l'aventure, ID:A).
+He has been working for several years in television (Le Dernier Seigneur des Balkans, Alice Nevers, Le Ciel sur la tête, Empreintes criminelles...) and cinema (À l'aventure, ID:A).

 In 2014, he portrayed the character of Brooklyn Cott on series Guidestones (season 2).

 In Novembre 2014, he founded broadcasting production company Atelier K-plan which is based in Bordeaux.

 Since 2016, he plays the role of Captain Fontaine on TV Series Agathe Koltès (France 3).